 - DIY Pin Cushion – Round pin cushion

-A seam ripper is a must have tool that while not always listed in sewing notions, you cannot be without.
+A seam ripper is a must-have tool that, while not always listed in sewing notions, you cannot be without.
 This tool will remove stitches that are crooked or just wrong.
-Even experienced sewers need to unpick some days, so keep several on hand and never feel bad for using it.
+Even experienced sewers need to unpick some days, so keep several on hand and never feel bad for using them.

 Further Reading: Sewing Machine Feet - top 10